-Below are some white-box testing techniques:
+The below are some White-box testing techniques:

 - Control-flow testing The purpose of the control-flow testing to set up test cases which covers all statements and branch conditions.
-The branch conditions are tested for both being true and false, so that all statements can be covered. - Data-flow testing This testing technique covers all the data variables included in the program.
-It tests where the variables were declared and defines where they were used or changed.
+The branch conditions are tested for both being true and false, so that all statements can be covered. - Data-flow testing This testing technique emphasis to cover all the data variables included in the program.
+It tests where the variables were declared and defined and where they were used or changed.